 - University Housing Probation – Probation is for a specified period of time and includes the probability of suspension or expulsion from University Housing if the Student is found to be in violation of University Policy during the probationary period;

 - Parental Notification – The Family Educational Rights and Privacy Act (FERPA) permits an institution of higher education to disclose to parents or legal guardians the results of conduct hearings if the Student is less than 21 years of age and has been found responsible for violating campus rules regarding the use or possession of alcohol or a controlled substance.
-Parents or guardians of Students under the age of 21 may be notified of all violations of University narcotic or other controlled substance policies (Section 4.10) and those alcohol violations (Section 4.11) that result in an assessment for chemical dependency, residence hall probation or a more severe consequence, as allowed under FERPA regulations;
+Parents or guardians of Students under the age of 21 may be notified of all violations of University narcotic or other controlled substance policies (Article 4.10) and those alcohol violations (Article 4.11) that result in an assessment for chemical dependency, residence hall probation or a more severe consequence, as allowed under FERPA regulations;

 - University Housing Suspension – Separation of the Student occupancy in University Housing for a defined period of time, after which the Student is eligible to return.
 Conditions for readmission may be specified.
 The Student may be denied access to dining facilities connected to University Housing during the suspension.
 A permanent conduct record is maintained.

 - University Housing Expulsion – Permanent separation of the Student from University Housing.
 The Student shall be permanently denied access to occupancy in University Housing and access to all University Housing (including dining facilities connected to University Housing).
 A permanent conduct record is maintained.